weikleda/cs456s23/lab_1_description.md

 # Project creation
-1. Start the project
+Start the project
-    a.
-Use the Windows key to bring up the search bar for Vivado
+    1. Use the Windows key to bring up the search bar for Vivado
-    b.
-Start Vivado
+    2. Start Vivado
-    c.
-Under Quick Start, choose Create Project
+    3. Under Quick Start, choose Create Project
-    d.
-Hit Next to use the assist at creating projects (Wizard)
+    4. Hit Next to use the assist at creating projects (Wizard)
-    e.
-Fill in the project name (lab1_gates) and file location
+    5. Fill in the project name (lab1_gates) and file location
-    f.
-Default is rtl project, which is what you want so just click Next
+    6. Default is rtl project, which is what you want so just click Next
-    g.
-Don't create a new file yet, just click Next.
+    7. Don't create a new file yet, just click Next.
-    h.
-No constraint file yet, so just click Next again.
+    8. No constraint file yet, so just click Next again.
-    i.
-Select the `parts` -> Category:-> `general purpose` -> Family: `Zynq-7000` -> `xc7z020clg484-3`
+    9. Select the `parts` -> Category:-> `general purpose` -> Family: `Zynq-7000` -> `xc7z020clg484-3`
-    j.
-Choose Finish
+    10. Choose Finish

 # Editing file
 1. In the middle Sources window choose the plus tab.